*Updated Mar 26, 2020

 Things to do in Toronto & Southern Ontario

 Toronto has so much to offer, and the surrounding region too.
 Here are a few places your friends and family from out of town can check out before or after your wedding.

 Kensington Market, CN Tower, Distillery District, Art Gallery of Ontario, Royal Ontario Museum, Hockey Hall of Fame, Queen St W.

 High Park, Dundas Square, University of Toronto, Don Mills Trail, Cherry Beach

-Southern Ontario locations worth checking out – Niagara Falls, Niagara-on-the-Lake, Prince Edward County, the plethora of waterfalls (50+) in Hamilton, Collingwood.
+Southern Ontario locations worth checking out – Niagara Falls, Niagara-on-the-Lake, Prince Edward County.
 Need more suggestions?
 Just ask us!